ISE-FIZKarlsruhe/ontology-harvester/README.md

       - path to the file on the GitHub,
       - file extension,
       - branch of the repository containing this file,
-      - first and last commit to the repository.
       - if the filename contains any of [base, simple, inferred, edit, full, import, export], with "_" or "-" at the beginning, we add this info into the "ontology type" column.

     Next we use Microsoft OpenAI (API key is needed) to parse README.md and LICENCE files (if exist) for the following columns: